Who We Are

 As a consultant, Darryl currently focuses mostly on managing small to mid-size organizations’ pre-award and post-award management processes including – institutional prospect research, grant writing, and preparing reports.

 Darryl has a Bachelor of Science degree in Business Marketing from Stockton University.
 He currently lives in Washington, DC where he enjoys cycling along the numerous trails, parks, and other greenspaces.
-He is an arts enthusiast, a visual artist, and former violinist.
+He is also an arts enthusiast, a visual artist and former violinist.

 Soizic Pelladeau (she/her)